Featured Image

 Before celebrating the Sacrament of Reconciliation, one should prepare oneself with an examination of conscience, which involves reflecting prayerfully on one’s thoughts, words, and deeds in order to identify any sins.

-The Sacrament of Reconciliation is celebrated every Saturday at 12:00 pm at St. Joan of Arc or by appointment by contacting the parish office at (330) 477-6796 or parish511@youngstowndiocese.org.
+The Sacrament of Reconciliation is celebrated every Saturday at 10:00 am (directly following the 9:30 am Mass) at St. Joan of Arc, or by appointment by contacting the parish office at (330) 477-6796 or parish511@youngstowndiocese.org.

 First Holy Communion